FKSI/prismic-backup/README.md

 - backup documents from a public [Prismic.io](https://prismic.io/) repository
 - create a JSON file for each document
-- handle several document types
+- backup several document types at once

 ## How to use